openMetaAnalysis/Compression-stockings-to-prevent-post-phlebitic-syndrome/README.md

-Compression stockings to prevent post-phlebitic syndrome
+DVT treatment with compression stockings to prevent post-phlebitic syndrome
 =================================

 A living, rapid review